Quentin Collins: Quentin II

-Quentin Collins was born in 1870, in Collinsport, Maine, and had three siblings; two brothers, the eldest Edward (Louis Edmonds), the youngest Carl (John Karlen), and older sister Judith Collins (Joan Bennett).
+Quentin Collins was born in 1870, in Collinsport, Maine, and had three siblings; two brothers, the elder Edward (Louis Edmonds), the younger Carl (John Karlen), and older sister Judith Collins (Joan Bennett).
 He was the grandson of the matriarch of Collinwood, Edith Collins (Isabella Hoopes).
 He had loved two children like his own, his niece and nephew, Jamison (Henesy) and Nora (Denise Nickerson).
 This version of Quentin was the great-nephew of the first Quentin Collins and whose lineage includes several supporting characters peppered throughout the series, including his great-grandchildren Amy (Nickerson), Chris, and Tom Jennings (Don Briscoe).

-This Quentin Collins originally appeared in December 1968 as an angry, silent, malevolent spirit haunting a closed off set of rooms in the west wing of Collinwood along with the ghost of his lover Beth Chavez (Terrayne Crawford).
-Quentin and Beth's spirits befriended the children David Collins (Henesy) and his friend and distant cousin, Amy Jennings.
-David strongly resembled Jamison Collins.
+This Quentin Collins originally appeared in December 1968 as an angry, silent, malevolent spirit haunting a closed-off set of rooms in the generally uninhabited west wing of Collinwood along with the ghost of his lover Beth Chavez (Terrayne Crawford).
+Quentin's and Beth's spirits befriended the children David Collins (Henesy) and his friend and distant cousin, Amy Jennings.
+David strongly resembled Jamison Collins, of whom the living Quentin had been particularly fond.
 Eventually, they took possession of both children and used them to serve their own interests.

-In an effort to save his family, the former vampire known as Barnabas Collins, used the cosmological principles of the I Ching to send his spirit backwards through time to the year 1897 (Unfortunately for Barnabas, this meant becoming a vampire once again as such was his physical state during that time period).
-This series of episodes is commonly referred to as the "1897 flashback".
+In an effort to save his family, the former vampire known as Barnabas Collins used the cosmological principles of the I Ching to communicate with Quentin's ghost, but instead his spirit was sent back in time to the year 1897 (unfortunately for Barnabas, this meant his becoming a vampire once again as such was his physical state during that time period).
+This series of episodes is commonly referred to as the "1897 flashback."

 Like the first Quentin, the second also was secretly involved in the occult and practiced witchcraft.
-He was a member of a witches coven headed by his best friend, the Collins family lawyer Evan Hanley (Humbert Allen Astredo).
+He was a member of a witches' coven headed by his friend Evan Hanley (Humbert Allen Astredo), the Collins family lawyer.

-In 1897, Quentin had earned himself a reputation of being the black sheep of the family – due largely in part to his marriage and subsequent abuse of a girl named Jenny (Marie Wallace).
-Quentin's affair with his brother Edward's wife Laura (Diana Millay), and his running off to Egypt with Laura resulted in Jenny going insane.
-While Quentin was away, Jenny had two babies, a boy and a girl named Lenore.
-Along with Beth Chavez, Edward and Judith conspired to keep Jenny hidden from the rest of the family by imprisoning her inside of the tower room at Collinwood.
+In 1897, Quentin had earned himself a reputation of being the black sheep of the family — due largely in part to his marriage and subsequent abuse of a woman named Jenny (Marie Wallace).
+Quentin's affair with his brother Edward's wife, Laura (Diana Millay), and his running off to Egypt with Laura resulted in Jenny's going insane.
+While Quentin was away, Jenny gave birth to twins, a boy (unnamed in the script) and a girl named Lenore.
+Along with Beth Chavez, Edward and Judith conspired to keep the mad Jenny hidden from the rest of the family by imprisoning her in the tower room at Collinwood.
 Edward and Judith wanted to keep any knowledge of the babies from their father and the rest of the world.
-To that end they gave Jenny's children to Ms. Filmore (Mary Farrell) in Collinsport, who would raise the children as her own.
-Amy, Chris, and Tom Jennings are descendant from the female child Lenore Filmore.
+To that end, they gave Jenny's children to a Mrs. Fillmore (Mary Farrell) in Collinsport, who would raise the children as her own.
+Amy, Chris, and Tom Jennings are descended from the female child, Lenore Fillmore.